TV Meteorologist

 If you live in a mobile home and have not evacuated when a tornado watch was issued and you are caught in a tornado, where is a safe place to seek shelter? (also you don't have a tornado shelter)

-Asked by elise about 9 years ago
+Asked by elise over 9 years ago

 Ideally you would find a safe place ahead of the storm arriving.
 If not, you would want to me in the smallest part of the home nearest the center of the structure, with no windows.
 The smallest part would offer better structural integrity and hopefully protection from objects hitting the outer walls.